HLegoinha/HARPN/README.md

 3) star List:
 A list containg the name of the star to be downloaded.
-If it is only one star it's required to be in brackets as well. e.g: ['STAR']
+If it is only one star it's required to be in brackets as well. e.g. ['STAR']

 4) file type:
-This should be a string like one of the selectable files in the HARPN form website. e.g.: 's1d'
+This should be a string like one of the selectable files in the HARPN form website. e.g. 's1d'

 5) fiber: